ArshhAnsari/Python_Tutorial/README.md

 Contributions are welcome!
 Feel free to:

-* Add examples or deeper tutorials in existing directories.
+* Add new examples or deeper tutorials in existing directories.
 * Improve documentation or fix typos.
-* Enhance the mini‑project with additional functionality.
+* Enhance mini‑projects with additional features.

-Please fork the repo, make your changes, and submit a pull request.
+Please fork the repo, create a branch, and submit a pull request.

 ---